Taylor Mac: Career

 Since at least 2012, Mac and musical director/arranger Matt Ray developed A 24-Decade History of Popular Music, a performance that covers music popular in the United States from 1776 to the 2016, with one hour dedicated to each decade with a corresponding costume designed by long-time collaborator Machine Dazzle.
 This work culminated in a 24-hour performance on October 8–9, 2016 with one hour dedicated to each decade.
 Wesley Morris of the New York Times said of the 24-hour concert, "Mr. Mac gave me one of the great experiences of my life.
 I've slept on it, and I'm sure.
 It wasn't simply the physical feat.
 Although, come on: 246 songs spanning 240 years for 24 straight hours, including small breaks for him to eat, hydrate and use the loo, and starting in 1776 with a great-big band and ending with Mac, alone in 2016, doing original songs on piano and ukulele."
 In 2017, the performance was a finalist for the Pulitzer Prize for Drama.
 It appeared fifth on a list by The Guardian writers of the best theatrical works since 2000.
 On October 29, 2018, in the run-up to the 2018 midterm elections, Taylor Mac performed a cover of Patti Smith's 'People Have the Power' after appearing as guest on The Late Show with Stephen Colbert.

 In 2019, Mac's first Broadway play, Gary, A Sequel to Titus Andronicus, premiered April 11 starring Nathan Lane in the title role.
 The conceit is a look at who has to clean up all the dead bodies after the carnage of Shakespeare's play Titus Andronicus—in which almost everyone is murdered.
 The black comedy closed in June 2019 after both praising and panning reviews.

-In 2020 during the Covid 19, Mac conceived of a socially distanced virtual show entitled Holiday Sauce … Pandemic!.
+In 2020 during the COVID-19, Mac conceived of a socially distanced virtual show entitled Holiday Sauce … Pandemic!.
 Clad in Giuseppe Arcimboldo costume and inspired make up, Mac hosted a series of live and pre-recorded vignettes.
 The broadcast was filmed at the Park Avenue Armory and commissioned by the Norwegian Ministry of Culture and the National Theater of Oslo as part of the Ibsen Festival.

+In 2022, Mac was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Sean F. Edgecomb.